modelica/Encryption-and-Licensing/doc/SEMLA.md

 Tool-independent Licensing and Encryption of Modelica Libraries
 ====

+## Scope of this Specification
-This specification describes a system for distributing proprietary Modelica libraries which supports:
+This draft specification describes a system for distributing proprietary Modelica libraries which supports:

 - Encryption